 Federalist

-Unsurprisingly, Schuyler was one of the first two US Senators appointed to represent the state in the new Congress.
-Naturally, the long-time ally of George Washington now supported his president as a staunch Federalist.
-He especially supported the solid economic policies put forth by the Secretary of Treasury, Alexander Hamilton, who had married Schuyler's daughter, Elizabeth (more on her below).
-The whirl and swirl of New York politics saw him lose his seat in1792 but regain it in 1797.
-State legislatures, not the people elected senators then – connections got you in or threw you out.
-Schuyler was the first New Yorker to join the controversial Society of Cincinnati, a fraternity of Revolutionary War officers viewed by some as a burgeoning aristocracy.
-But most senior officers, including George Washington, had joined the organization.
+Unsurprisingly, Schuyler was among the first two U.S. Senators appointed to represent the state in the new Congress.
+Naturally, the longtime ally of George Washington now supported his president as a steadfast Federalist.
+He especially backed the solid economic policies proposed by Secretary of Treasury Alexander Hamilton, who had married Schuyler's daughter, Elizabeth (more about her below).
+The whirlwind of New York politics caused him to lose his seat in 1792 but regain it in 1797.
+At the time, state legislatures, not the voters, elected senators — connections often determined who stayed or went.
+Schuyler was the first New Yorker to join the controversial Society of Cincinnati, a fraternity of Revolutionary War officers seen by some as a rising aristocracy.
+Yet most senior officers, including George Washington, had joined the organization.

 President George Washington